tensorflow/community/sigs/jvm/rfcs/20190510-tensor-buffers.md

   void write(InputStream istream);  // write elements of this tensor from `istream`, up to `totalSize()` }

-class DoubleTensorCursor {
+class DoubleTensorCursor implements Iterator<DoubleTensor> {

+  boolean hasNext();  // true if there is more elements DoubleTensor next();  // returns the current element and increment position

-  DoubleTensor tensor();  // returns the tensor this cursor is iterating into long position();  // position of the current element in the initial sequence void position(long value);  // resets position of this cursor boolean hasNext();  // true if there is more elements DoubleTensor next();  // returns the current element and increment position DoubleTensorCursor cursor();  // returns a cursors to the current element and increment position void whileNext(Consumer<DoubleTensorCursor> func);
+  DoubleTensor tensor();  // returns the tensor this cursor is iterating into long position();  // position of the current element in the initial sequence void position(long value);  // resets position of this cursor DoubleTensorCursor cursor();  // returns a cursor of the current element and increment position void whileNext(Consumer<DoubleTensorCursor> func);

   // Read operations